dbwebb-se/mvc/example/symfony/README.md

 cd app
 ```

 You can check what files are available in the app directory.
-You can see that there are merely only the file `composer.json`.
-You can open it to inspect it, it contains the details that will be installed to setup the Symfony application.
+You can see that there is merely only the file `composer.json`.
+You can open it to inspect it, it contains the details that will be installed to set up the Symfony application.

 The directory `vendor/` is the place where all the downloaded files will be installed and the `composer.lock` contains the snapshot of all the installed packages and versions.
 You can inspect the content below the `vendor/` directory to see the structure of the installed packages.